Employee Theft Criminal Defense Attorney to Fight your Charge in South Florida

 - Intent: One of the elements of an employee theft accusation that the State needs to prove in order for a criminal conviction to occur is intent.
 Without enough evidence that the employee accused intentionally stole property, a criminal conviction cannot take place.

 - Mistake of Fact: If the employee was under the mistaken belief that the property he took was his own the criminal defense of Mistake of Fact can be used.
 You are working in the office and decide to head out for the day.
 First, you go to the bathroom and come back to pack your stuff.
 Only to pack a laptop that looks just like yours but is not.
 If you were charged, your defense attorney could argue that you did not intentionally take the laptop and have the charges dropped.

-Free Employee Theft Criminal Defense Strategy Session
+Free Employee Theft Criminal Defense Strategy Session in South Florida

 We handle every type of theft cases including employee theft.
 We work hard to fight for your freedom and provide you with personalized and detail-oriented defense strategies for your criminal charges.